 TECTONIC AND GEOLOGIC SETTING

-The Walker Lane (WL) is a NW-SE trending, predominantly dextral shear zone, of distributed deformation bounded to the west by the Sierra Nevada and the central Basin and Range to the east (Figure 1).
-Secondary to the NW-oriented WL dextral faulting are distinct regions of NE-SW striking sinistral faulting and distributed normal faulting (Faulds and Henry, 2008).
-From geodetic and geologic studies, the WL accommodates ~20%–25% of relative Pacific–North American plate motion (Atwater and Stock, 1988; Thatcher et al., 1999; Dixon et al., 2000; Bennett et al., 2003; Hammond et al., 2011; Busby, 2013).
-WL development is driven by relative Pacific-North American plate interaction.
-Structural features the WL are therefore kinematically tied to the evolution of the San Andreas transform and the progression of the Mendocino Triple Junction (Unruh et al., 2003; Busby, 2012; Busby, 2013).
-Cumulative dextral offsets of WL faults decrease northward from the southern WL to its northern extent in northeast California (McQuarrie and Wernicke, 2005; Faulds et al., 2005; Wesnousky et al., 2012).
+The Walker Lane (WL) is a NW-SE trending, predominantly dextral shear zone, of distributed deformation bounded to the west by the Sierra Nevada and to the east by the central Basin and Range (Figure 1).
+Secondary to the NW-oriented WL dextral faulting are distinct regions of NE-SW striking, sinistral and distributed, normal faulting (Faulds and Henry, 2008).
+Geodetic and geologic studies find that the WL accommodates ~20%–25% of relative Pacific–North American plate motion (Atwater and Stock, 1988; Thatcher et al., 1999; Dixon et al., 2000; Bennett et al., 2003; Hammond et al., 2011; Busby, 2013).
+WL development is driven by Pacific-North American plate interaction.
+Structural features of the WL are therefore kinematically tied to the evolution of the San Andreas transform and the progression of the Mendocino Triple Junction (Unruh et al., 2003; Busby, 2012; Busby, 2013).
+Cumulative dextral offsets of WL faults decrease northward from the southern WL to its northernmost extent in northeastern California (McQuarrie and Wernicke, 2005; Faulds et al., 2005; Wesnousky et al., 2012).

 The Mina Deflection is a prominent structural feature of the Central WL.
-The 80-100 km right-step in NW-striking dextral faulting, near latitude of the Long Valley Caldera and Mono Lake basin (Oldow et al., 2001), is characterized by NE-striking sinistral fault systems marks the southern WL (SWL; sometimes referred to as the Eastern California Shear Zone) to central (CWL) and northern Walker Lane (NWL) transition.
+The 80-100 km right-step in NW-striking, dextral faulting, near the latitude of the Long Valley Caldera and Mono Lake basin (Oldow et al., 2001) characterized by NE-striking, sinistral fault systems, marks transition from the the southern WL (SWL; sometimes referred to as the Eastern California Shear Zone) to the central (CWL) and northern Walker Lane (NWL).